Osalotioman/competitive-programming/README.md

-# CP
+# Competitive Programming
-A repo containig solutions to some cp porblems
+A repo containig solutions to some competitive programming porblems